rubyworks/rubytest/README.md

 Copyright (c) 2011 Rubyworks

-Made available according to the terms of the <b>FreeBSD license</b>.
+Made available according to the terms of the <b>BSD-2-Clause</b> license.

 See LICENSE.txt for details.